vttc08/infra-docs/!documentation/Docker Apps/Media Apps/jellystat.md

 ### Backup/Restore
 If using bind mount, simply copy the files in the bind mount and everything will work on the new machine without issues.
 No database dumps, other steps are necessary.
 - ensure the username/password/secret in the environments are matching
-### Other
-Jellystat do not 'support' TV show tracking.
-It will only track movies as played.
-Individual episode plays do not count toward statistics, it appears only finishing the entire TV show will count.
 ### Reverse Proxy/SSO
 App do not have SSO support.
 The internal login cannot be disabled, [github issue](https://github.com/CyferShepard/Jellystat/issues/218).
 App do not support subfolders, only subpath supported.
 No special requirements needed when using Nginx Proxy Manager.
 If the frontend is in the same network as proxy, simply `jellystat:3000` is enough.